mendezVKI/MODULO/README.md

 Exercises 2,3 and 4 are taken from the article at https://arxiv.org/abs/1804.09646 .

-The do list currently include:
+The do list currently includes:

 1- Prepare a stand-alone application with an .exe installer that requires no Matlab.
 This is currently under development by Ir.
 D. Ninni.